robertnowell/breadcrumbs/README.md

 This prototype is built using the swift standard library, and we are currently developing a more sophisticated prototype with openGL.
 The language app is written in Swift.

 The idea for the application is that there is a lot of information that

-1. People would care to see
+1. People would care to see.
 2.  is connected to a specific location , and
 3.  is relevant to a specific time period.

 For example, a hiking trail has dangerous ice in sections of the trail, or you're about to have a pop quiz in your high school geography class.